Quick Start for Instructors (Profs, Teachers, Trainers, Coaches)

 3. Choose site settings

-The first four settings are presets that govern multiple settings.
-Many instructors use the Video submission portal.
+The first four settings are site templates that govern multiple settings.
+Many instructors use the Assignment Submission Portal.

 Below this you can choose whether students (called “site users”) can upload media and share only to instructors/TAs or to everyone in the course – i.e. all student users.
 MOST sites are set up with the first of those boxes checked, which allows users (students) to upload, but only share their media files to the site owner (teacher, professor, coach).